Vidhya-Rajendran/service_manager_backend/README.md

-# Backend API for Service Manager
+# Backend API for Service Manager - Python and Django

 ## Overview